 TMJ Disorder: Causes, Symptoms, and Treatment Options

 The temporomandibular joint (TMJ), which connects the skull and jaw, allows the jaws to open and close with ease.
 When the TMJ falls out of alignment, a painful condition called TMJ disorder can arise.
-If you experience persistent jaw pain, Dr. Warren Gase, who has practiced dentistry for 30 years, can diagnose the issue and treat your symptoms at his Cincinnati, OH, practice.
+If you experience persistent jaw pain, Dr. Warren Gase, D.D.S. who has practiced dentistry for 30 years, can diagnose the issue and treat your symptoms at his Cincinnati, OH, practice.
 The majority of TMJ disorder cases can be treated without the need for surgery.

 What Causes TMJ Disorder?

 Due to the complexity of the TMJ, there are multiple potential causes of TMJ disorder.
 The condition is more prevalent among women than men, although the exact reasons for this are still unknown.
 TMJ can result from trauma to the jaw or neck.
 TMJ symptoms frequently arise as a result of nighttime teeth clenching or bruxism.
 An estimated eight percent of adults grind their teeth at night, according to the National Sleep Foundation.
 Jaw pain can also result from dental problems such as ill-fitting prosthetics and poorly aligned teeth.
 Stress, genetic factors, and arthritis are also common causes of TMJ disorder.

 During your visit to our Cincinnati dental practice, Dr. Gase will closely examine your teeth and jaws.
 Typically, Dr. Gase will ask you to open your jaw as wide as you can to observe the function of your TMJ.
 Digital x-rays may be taken at this time.
 Common symptoms he will be looking for include:

 - A popping or clicking noise when the mouth is opened widely

 - Trouble opening the mouth

 - Jaw pain